J-O-B/game-project/README.md

 > 3. Game logic must recognize when a row is complete, then delete this row.
 > 4. Game logic must recognize when a block lands on the bottom of the board, or another block, when this happens we must merge these objects.
 > 5. A player must be able to start or stop audio.
+> 6. A player must be able to see a score.
+> 7. Difficulty must increase as a game progresses to make the game more interesting & competitive.
-> 6. Finally, the game must offer different difficulties to make the game fun for players of all abilities.
+> 8. Finally, the game must offer different starting difficulties to make the game fun for players of all abilities.

 *Content Requirements:*
 > 1. Details of how to play the game, such as controls (to include the difference for desktop and mobile).